alromeroboro/shopping/README.md

-# shopping
+# SHOPPING
-Shopping app API
+Shopping app API.
+PHP and MySQL (No Framework)

 #### REQUISITOS